Table of Contents

 It is recent Data taken from google trends.
 You can see the difference.

 For developers, all OS are almost the same.
-Either Windows, macOS, Linux DIstros.
+Either Windows, macOS, or Linux DIstros.
 All OS works flawlessly because Programming alone does not require any additional drivers, graphics cards, etc.

-So the point is, the tools that developers need, frameworks, libraries, are commonly available in many OS.
+So the point is, the tools that developers need, frameworks, and libraries, are commonly available in many OS.
 Fortunately, Linux mint cinnamon and Ubuntu Unity have that too.

 Anyway, it is also true that coding in Linux is made more accessible.

 But Actually, it also does not indicate any significant difference between Linux Mint and Ubuntu.

 So, both are similar and useful for developers.

 The programmer who has a high-end Desktop or laptop should choose Ubuntu, and The Programmer with an old laptop can use Linux Mint for fast speed performance.